Mexico moves to ban junk food sales to children, citing obesity as coronavirus risk factor

 “Covid is accelerating it.
 We’re seeing new lines of junk food introduced, see companies giving out free junk food and calling it disaster relief,” he says.
 “It’s very stressful, so you go for comfort foods and tasty things.
 And we expect the recession will take hold and we’re going to hit a food-insecure world where people are buying this food because it’s cheap.”

-Popkin says working from home, limiting social visits and a reduction in everyday activities have made it difficult to achieve or sustain a healthy weight for people around the world.
+Popkin says working from home, limiting social visits and a reduction in everyday activities have made it difficult for people around the world to achieve or sustain healthful weights.
 And visiting the grocery store less often has put a premium on highly processed junk foods and sugary beverages that are less expensive and more shelf-stable.

 “In most of the places I’m looking at in Latin America, Asia and Africa, purchases of junk food and all shelf-stable and sugary beverages have increased,” Popkin says.